agsb/jelly/documents/ControlLines.md

 C0-C7 from U1, C8-C15 from U2, C16-C23 from U3

-- zero from zero logics circuit
+- zero from zero logics
 - clear data byte from loop logics
 - begin (BG) is line
 - again (AG) is line